Lately I’ve been learning more about coffee so I figured a Paleo breakfast cake, with coffee as an ingredient, would be a fun recipe to share.

 - 1/4 cup cocoa powder

-- Add the bananas to a large mixing bowl and mash.
-Mix in the coconut sugar until blended.
+- Add the bananas to a large mixing bowl and mash with a large spoon.
+Add the coconut sugar and mix until fully blended.

 - Add the coffee, coconut oil, vanilla extract, apple cider vinegar, cinnamon and sea salt.
-Fold in the coconut butter, baking soda, eggs and cocoa powder and mix by hand or with a hand mixer until smooth.
+Fold in the coconut butter, baking soda, eggs, cocoa powder and mix with a hand mixer until smooth (or you can also mix by hand for an arm workout but consistency may not be the same).

-- Pour the mixture into a coconut oil greased 8×8 glass baking dish and top with Enjoy Life mini chocolate chips.
+- Pour the mixture into a coconut oil greased 8x8 glass baking dish and top with Enjoy Life mini chocolate chips.

 - Enjoy! :)